 The competition attracted Expressions of Interest from high quality, seasoned practices.
 MRC advised the client on a shortlist of six teams and organised an internal exhibition of the shortlisted entries to showcase the variety of design approaches.

-The competition was won by Avanti Architects, an award-winning, global practice, who are working with the College to develop their scheme for the project and determine construction priorities.
+The competition was won by Avanti Architects, an award-winning, global practice, who subsequently worked with the College to develop their scheme for the project and determine construction priorities.
 Planning permission was granted in May 2016.

 Dr Linda Irving-Bell, Home Bursar of The Queen’s College, said,